What to Buy in Morocco: 15 Best Moroccan Souvenirs and Gifts

 15- Moroccan Pastries (Packaged)

-Moroccan pastry boxes are a delicious and affordable treat, typically ranging from 100 to 250 MAD ($10 - 25), depending on quality, ingredients, and presentation.
+Moroccan pastry boxes are a delicious and affordable treat.
 Traditional Moroccan pastries such as cornes de gazelle, briouats, and chebakia are often handmade, and those made with high-quality almond paste, pure honey, and delicate flavorings like orange blossom water tend to cost more—but are well worth the price.
 Careful packaging, especially in sturdy or decorative boxes, also increases the cost slightly, yet it is essential if you plan to travel with them or bring them back as gifts.
-When shopping for authentic Moroccan sweets, it’s best to avoid the cheapest mixed boxes filled with overly syrupy pastries, as they are often mass-produced and lack the refined taste and texture of artisanal products.
 Cities like Fez and Marrakech are renowned for their pastry craftsmanship, offering some of the finest selections in traditional bakeries, while Casablanca and Rabat provide more modern pastry shops with high-end presentation.
 Choosing quality over quantity ensures you enjoy an authentic Moroccan dessert experience that highlights the country’s rich culinary heritage.

 Final Thoughts